Megaraptora: Placement within Tyrannosauroidea

 In 2016, Novas and his colleagues published a study of megaraptoran hand anatomy, in an attempt to help settle the question of their classification.
 They found that megaraptorans lacked most of the key features in the hands of derived coelurosaurs including Guanlong and Deinonychus.
 Instead, their hands retain a number of primitive characteristics seen in basal tetanurans such as Allosaurus.
 Nevertheless, there are still a number of traits that support megaraptorans as members of the Coelurosauria.
 A 2016 study of the "lightning ridge megaraptoran" by Bell et al. supported the idea that megaraptorans were tyrannosauroids based on the fact that Porfiri et al. (2014) incorporated skull data from Megaraptor and a wider variety of coelurosaurians compared to Benson, Carrano, & Brusatte (2010).
 Motta et al. (2016) agreed, and proposed that a new fragmentary patagonian theropod, Aoniraptor, was a non-megaraptorid megaraptoran.
 Their study also noted the similaritires between Aoniraptor, the enigmatic theropod Deltadromeus, and Bahariasaurus, a giant African theropod with remains destroyed by World War II bombings.
 Therefore, they suggested that Bahariasaurus and Deltadromeus were also basal megaraptorans, and that Aoniraptor, Bahariasaurus, and Deltadromeus could have formed a distinct family, the Bahariasauridae.
-A 2019 redescription of Murusraptor by Rolando, Novas, & Agnolín continued to find Megaraptora in a polytomy at the base of Tyrannosauroidea, based on the dataset of Apesteguia et al. (2016).
+A 2019 redescription of Murusraptor by Aranciaga-Rolando, Novas & Agnolín continued to find Megaraptora in a polytomy at the base of Tyrannosauroidea, based on the dataset of Apesteguia et al. (2016).

 A 2022 study by Naish and Cau, in contrast, classified Eotyrannus as an intermediate gracile tyrannosauroid outside of Megaraptora.
 Their research supported a tyrannosauroid position for megaraptorans, even though Eotyrannus itself was not a megaraptoran.
 They recovered Megaraptora as radiation of derived tyrannosauroids close to Tyrannosauridae, similar to that found by Porfiri et al. (2014).